The Baltimore Sun: Acquisition by David Smith

 Following the Suns acquisition, one of its arts reporters asked Smith if she should look for a new job amid his acquisition.
 Smith avoided the reporter's question and instead discussed his past as a "world-class furniture builder" and a photographer.
 In October 2024, the newspaper eliminated its features desk and reassigned its three reporters to news departments.
 The guild said in a statement that it would be the first time since 1888 that the paper would be without coverage of the city's cultural life.
+In February 2026, the guild criticized the paper's management for publishing AI-generated news stories providing analyses of Maryland governor Wes Moore's State of the State Address and President Donald Trump's social media posts, branding the stories as "AI slop".